- About Robert H. Lurie

 - Clinical Cancer Center

 The cancer center was first established at Northwestern University in 1974.
 In 1991 the center was dedicated as the Robert H. Lurie Cancer Center of Northwestern University through a gift of endowment from Ann and Robert H. Lurie.
-The center's title was modified in 1997, when the National Cancer Institute (NCI) awarded the Lurie Cancer Center the highly competitive "comprehensive" designation — reflecting the center's dedication to the highest standards of cancer research, patient care, education, and community outreach.
+The center's title was modified in 1997, when it was awarded the National Cancer Institute’s (NCI) highly competitive "comprehensive" designation — reflecting the Lurie Cancer Center’s dedication to the highest standards of cancer research, patient care, education, and community outreach.

 Today, the Lurie Cancer Center is one of only 45 NCI-designated Comprehensive Cancer Centers in the nation.
 In addition, the Lurie Cancer Center is a founding member of the National Comprehensive Cancer Network (NCCN), an alliance of 26 of the world's leading cancer centers dedicated to quality, effectiveness, and efficiency of cancer care so that patients can live better lives and part of the Big Ten Cancer Research Consortium, a network of academic institutions working together on highly translational clinical trials using the expertise of Big Ten universities.